xuzuodong/dom-typer.js/README.md

 ### Bold Style

 Bold text is also supported.
-What you need is to wrap the specific text part with `**`, just like Markdown syntax, and then the text rendered in your web-app will easily become bold style.
+What you need is to wrap the specific text part with `**`, just like Markdown syntax, and then the text rendered in your web-app will become bold style.

 ```javascript
 const typer = new Typer("String that you want to **accent**. ");